 - By July 1 for Fall Semester admission

 - By October 1 for Winter Semester admission

 - AP Courses: BYU Credit for AP exams can fulfill graduation requirements.
 However, since there is no grade assigned to AP courses, they cannot be used to calculate the Application GPA.
 For purposes of calculating the Application GPA, students must either (a) take the BYU equivalent course or (b) take the next course in the physics, math, or mechanics sequence.

 - Transfer Courses: If students have transferred equivalent courses from an ABET-accredited program, the grades from the transferred courses can be used in calculating the Application GPA.
 Alternatively, students MAY either (a) take the BYU equivalent or (b) take the next course in the sequence.
 Credit for non-ABET-accredited courses can count toward graduation, but cannot be used to calculate the Admissions GPA.
 Students MUST either (a) take the BYU equivalent course or (b) take the next course in the sequence.
 See Transfer Students for more information.

 - University Policy: Students must select and declare a major by the time they have 60 earned BYU credit hours (excluding language exam credits).
 Once a student has 75 earned BYU credit hours (excluding language exam credits), they will not be allowed to change their major, unless special permission is granted.”
 Students should consider this policy in connection with reapplying.

 - Acceptance Criteria: Only 220 students are granted acceptance to the professional program each year based on the Application GPA.
 Students may apply for admission more than once; however, each course may be retaken only ONE time.
 When a course is retaken, the higher grade will be used to calculate the Application GPA.

-If you have questions or concerns about the application process, please email the Undergraduate Advisor, Miriam Busch (firstname.lastname@example.org).
+If you have questions about the application process, please email the Undergraduate Advisor, Miriam Busch (firstname.lastname@example.org).